faucetsdn/faucet/README.rst

 Faucet has been tested against the following switches:

-    1. Open vSwitch v2.1+
+    1. Open vSwitch v2.1+ - Open Source available at http://www.OpenVSwitch.Org
+    2. Lagopus Openflow Switch - Open Source available at https://lagopus.github.io/
-    2. Allied Telesis x510
+    3. Allied Telesis x510
+    4. Pica8

 On the Allied Telesis all vlans must be included in the vlan database config on the switch before they can be used by Openflow.